teemtee/fmf/docs/features.rst

     desc-: details.*
     vars-: [z]

-Numbers are subtracked, list items are removed from the parent attribute, matching regular expressions are replaced by an empty string.
+Numbers are subtracted, list items are removed from the parent attribute, matching regular expressions are replaced by an empty string.
 For dictionaries it's possible to provide list of keys which should be removed.